SlimmShadyyy/note-stream/README.md

 To run Note Stream locally for development, you will need to initialize the Backend and Frontend microservices.

 ### 🔑 API Configuration
-- **Gemini API:** Generous free tier (15 RPM / 1M TPM) available via Google AI Studio.
-No billing account required.
+- **Gemini API:** Powered by the **Gemini 2.5 Flash** model.
+A free API key can be generated via Google AI Studio.
+Note that the free tier limits (5 RPM / 250K TPM / 20 RPD) are enforced, so heavy users may need to provide a paid-tier key for extended study sessions.
 - **MongoDB:** Utilizes MongoDB Atlas.
 The free `M0` cluster (512MB) is ample for local testing.

 ### ⚡ Automated Setup